-Perplexity SEO: How to Get Your Brand Cited
+Perplexity SEO: How to Get Your Brand Cited in AI Answers

 That density of citations is the opportunity.
 More citation slots means more chances for your content to appear.
 But Perplexity’s retrieval pipeline works differently from other AI search engines, and understanding those differences is what separates brands that get cited from those that don’t.